Democrats 'like' it: The secret to Ocasio-Cortez's social media success

 "This shift is exciting to us as it demonstrates an understanding by these campaigns that the more authentic and native their digital content feels, the more online audiences are likely to engage with it," the Democratic digital firm ACRONYM wrote in a newsletter alerting subscribers to the trend of "the 'casual' campaign video."

 After all, politicians are in a sales business.
-Their product is themselves and their ideas but many voters aren't buying it because of the carefully controlled way they've been pitched for years.
+Their product is themselves and their ideas, but many voters aren't buying because of the carefully controlled way they've been pitched for years.

-"People have exquisitely well-developed bullshit meters," said Rep. Jim Himes, D-Conn., who helped led the social media seminar with Ocasio-Cortez last week.
+"People have exquisitely well-developed bulls--- meters," said Rep. Jim Himes, D-Conn., who helped lead the social media seminar with Ocasio-Cortez last week.
 "Almost every real tweet is going to involve a little bit of risk.
 It's going to be a little bit of opening the kimono into a member's private life, because a little bit of risk is authentic."

 Himes, a white 52-year-old Goldman Sachs alum who chairs the centrist New Democrat coalition, looks and sounds very different from Ocasio-Cortez, a Bronx-born Latina Democratic Socialist.